polyfy/polylith/readme.md

                                  "bases/cli/test"]}
 ```

-Let's add some code to the base:
+...and add some code to it:
 ```clojure
 (ns se.example.cli.core
   (:require [se.example.user.interface :as user])